Hybrid Vigor: Remixing the Visual Design of a Bi-cultural Tradition

 Using different hues of pink to create a colorful experience completely centered around the cherry blossom.

 Simplicity was always the goal.
 Some of the best brand identities in the world are the most subtle.
-Cherry blossoms are already beautiful enough to carry the design on their own.

 Test